HL7/fhir-gender-harmony/input/pagecontent/model.md

 that are specific to particular contexts of use within that type.
 The sensitivity of these situations heightens the importance of representing this data in a way that supports masking and access restrictions.
-The Sex for Clinical Use (SFCU) can also be affected by independent co-occurring contexts of use.
-Depending upon the procedure ordered, drug prescribed, or nature of a clinical report different SFCUs might be chosen.
+The Sex Parameter for Clinical Use (SPCU) can also be affected by independent co-occurring contexts of use.
+Depending upon the procedure ordered, drug prescribed, or nature of a clinical report different SPCUs might be chosen.
 This can be reflected in the mapping chosen for a patient for specific clinical reasons.
-The medical record in an EHR system might have one set SFCU, and different specific selected SFCUs chosen for mapping to NCPDP for a drug prescription, to FHIR for an order, to HL7 v2.x for another order, and to DICOM for an imaging request.
+The medical record in an EHR system might have one set SPCU, and different specific selected SPCUs chosen for mapping to NCPDP for a drug prescription, to FHIR for an order, to HL7 v2.x for another order, and to DICOM for an imaging request.
 This will be especially common during the transition period when some systems have